clowdr-app/clowdr/hasura/README.md

 ## Setting Up

-1. Add a line to `hasura/config.yaml` with the Hasura admin secret value generated at the beginning of this setup process, i.e.: `admin_secret: XXXXX` *Make sure you do not commit this to version control!*
 1. `cp hasura/.env.example hasura/.env.local`
-1. In `hasura/.env.local` set the value of `HASURA_GRAPHQL_ADMIN_SECRET` to the admin secret as well.
+1. In `hasura/.env.local` set the value of `HASURA_GRAPHQL_ADMIN_SECRET` to the Hasura admin secret value generated at the beginning of this setup process.
 Set the value of `EVENT_SECRET` to another secure random value.
 1. If you are using an M1 Mac, note that Hasura's official Docker image does not yet support this platform.
 You will need to use a different image built by a third party.
 Swap `image: hasura/graphql-engine:v{version number}.cli-migrations-v2` for `image: fedormelexin/graphql-engine-arm64:v{version number}.cli-migrations-v2` in `docker-compose.yaml`, replacing the version number as appropriate.
 1. Run the `Hasura Console -- Local Development` task within VSCode:
    `Terminal > Run Task`.
+This will start the GraphQL engine in Docker first, and that VSCode task will prompt for a Docker project name with a default filled in.
+Press enter to accept the default.
 1. Check that the Docker Compose task ran successfully in the Task Output
    - If you get an error from this task, make sure the Docker app is running first!
 1. Check that the Hasura Console task ran successfully in the Task Output